apache/incubator-kie-tools/KOGITO_UPGRADE_PROCESS.md

 - Run `pnpm -F @kie-tools/online-editor... build:dev` and `pnpm -F @kie-tools/online-editor start` to test it.

 You can find an example of the Kogito version upgrade in [this PR](https://github.com/apache/incubator-kie-sandbox-quarkus-accelerator/pull/8)

+# Upgrading GraphQL schemas in `@kie-tools/runtime-tools-process-gateway-api`& `@kie-tools/runtime-tools-swf-gateway-api`

+The following commands will help to sync up the gateway apis the GraphQL schema with the new Kogito Data Index GraphQL schema:

+- Start a blank Data Index Container, for example `docker run -p8180:8080 docker.io/apache/incubator-kie-kogito-data-index-ephemeral:{$KOGITO_VERSION}`
+- Run `pnpm -F @kie-tools/runtime-tools-process-gateway-api graphql:codegen`
+- Run `pnpm -F @kie-tools/runtime-tools-swf-gateway-api graphql:codegen`

+After upgrading the GraphQL schemas it is recommended to verify that the incoming changes aren't breaking the consoles or devui's and fix any possible conflict if needed.